Debian: Debian GNU/Hurd

 Debian GNU/Hurd is a flavor based on the Hurd kernel (which, in turn, runs on the GNU Mach microkernel), instead of the Linux kernel.
-Debian GNU/Hurd has been in development since 1998, and made a formal release in May 2013, with 78% of the software packaged for Debian GNU/Linux ported to the GNU Hurd.
+Debian GNU/Hurd has been in development since 1998, and made a formal release in May 2013, with 78% of the software packaged for Debian ported to the GNU Hurd.
 Hurd is not yet an official Debian release, and is maintained and developed as an unofficial port.
 Debian GNU/Hurd is distributed as an installer CD (running the official Debian installer) or ready-to-run virtual disk image (Live CD, Live USB).
 The CD uses the IA-32 architecture, making it compatible with IA-32 and x86-64 PCs.
-The current version of Debian GNU/Hurd is 2025, published in August 2025.